Skip to Content

 My husband loves them dipped in ranch dressing.
 He loves everything with ranch!

-Now, the typical cheese used for these is gouda.
-The real gouda which comes in a ball dipped in red wax.
+Now, the typical cheese used for these is gouda — real gouda, which comes in a ball dipped in red wax.

 However, it’s not the only cheese that can be used.
-My old Spanish cookbook listed Edam, Swiss or cheddar, and I’ve seen other cooks use Monterrey Jack.
+My old Spanish cookbook lists Edam, Swiss, or cheddar, and I’ve seen other cooks use Monterrey Jack.

-Any semi-firm cheese that you like should work.
+Any semi-firm cheese that you like or have should work.

 Just keep in mind that it will have a strong, salty cheese flavor, so choose a mild cheese.

 I don’t recommend using any pre-shredded cheese.
-That stuff is coated with anti-caking powders and you want a fresh cheese that’s going to melt beautifully.
+That stuff is coated with anti-caking powders, and you want fresh cheese that’s going to melt beautifully.

 Fried Cheese Balls Picture

 Shred by hand with a box grater or run it through the shredding plate on your food processor in less than a minute like I do.
-Love my food processor!
+I love my food processor!

 After shredding, mix with 1 whole egg or 2 egg whites.
 I like the flavor of just the egg whites a little bit better (the yolk makes it very rich), but I also hate to waste food.
 Either option works!

 You’ll also mix in some cornstarch or all-purpose flour.
-The cornstarch makes them extra crispy (and gluten free), but wheat flour has a little better flavor.
+The cornstarch makes them extra crispy (and gluten-free), but wheat flour has a little bit better flavor.
 Again, the choice is up to you.

 Fried Cheese Balls Image